 - must fit the criteria noted above and may not be current members of the ASCI Council and the ASCI Diversity, Equity, and Inclusion Committee;

 - may be nominated only for one ASCI award (for example, a nominee for the Ropes Award may not be nominated for the Sullivan Award, Korsmeyer Award, or Harrington Prize);

 - a personal statement (750-word limit) on their scientific achievements, with attention to relevant personal and career history (including a statement of diversity), mentoring experience, and service to the community;

 - 3 most-significant publications, each with a 50-word annotation, followed by the member’s role in the publication, the journal name and publication year, and the Pubmed ID noted as “PMID:12345”;

 - and must complete the ASCI’s demographic survey.

 - Access your member account

 - In the section for the award of interest:

 - If you are the nominee, select the “I’m the nominee” option to start your part of the nomination (only you have access to this information); note that this option will not be available for the Ropes Award for male members.

 - If you are the nominator, select “I’m the nominator” option, then search for your nominee.
-Only nominees who are within 5 years of their election year will appear in the results.
-Note: for the Ropes Award, you will only be able to select a nominee who is a woman; for the Sullivan Award, you may select anyone who is within 5 years of election, but nominations will be screened (based on the information the nominee provides in the demographics survey) to ensure that nominees fit the UiMS criterion.
+Only nominees who were elected starting 2019 will appear in the results.
+Note: for the Ropes Award, you will only be able to select a nominee who is a woman; for the Sullivan Award, you may select anyone who is within the election-year window, but nominations will be screened (based on the information the nominee provides in the demographics survey) to ensure that nominees fit the UiMS criterion.